 What with not a single soul in Japan knowing what ‘ripped’ means, and all the English script being off-putting to the Japanese reader, making a sister site was the only way for us to move forward seriously here.

 “Bringing The World’s Latest Nutrition and Training Information to Japan”

-…is what the banner reads and if you have a quick look on the left side-bar there will be a couple of faces you recognise, and more to come.
-The idea is to spread the work of these mentors of mine; I know if presented in the right way they will help people here as much as they has influenced my own way of thinking.
+…is what the banner reads and if you have a quick look on the left side-bar there will be a couple of faces you recognize, and more to come.
+The idea is to spread the work of these mentors of mine; I know if presented in the right way they will help people here as much as they have influenced my own way of thinking.

 It’s already a huge buzz to see a couple of Japanese blogs pop up about people trying the Leangains principles, to see that people are searching for “Leangains” and “Rippetoe” in Japanese.
 My dream is for this new little site to grow enough awareness to make a Japanese edition of Starting Strength possible, to overhear a conversation about Leangains in the gym, to give Alan Aragon traction for his Research Review here…